-Between the sexes, differences in ecological demands and resulting selective pressures can lead to adaptive specialisation including cognitive abilities (Kimura, 1992; Alcock, 1998).
+Sex-specific differences in ecological demands and the resulting selective pressures can lead to adaptive specialisation, including in cognitive ability (Kimura, 1992; Alcock, 1998).
 For example, when spatial demands differ between males and females, promiscuous mammals differ in spatial memory ability while monogamous species do not (Gaulin & Fitzgerald, 1989; Perdue et al., 2011).
-Most studies on spatial learning, especially in lizards, tested males only (e.g. Day et al., 1999; 2001; Foa et al., 2009; LaDage et al., 2012; Mueller-Paul et al., 2012) and studies investigating both sexes rarely considered sex during analyses (e.g. Lopez et al., 2000; 2001; Zuri & Bull, 2000) despite known sex differences in home range sizes (Stamps, 1977).
+Most studies on spatial learning, especially in lizards, have tested only males (e.g. Day et al., 1999; 2001; Foa et al., 2009; LaDage et al., 2012; Mueller-Paul et al., 2012) and studies investigating both sexes rarely considered sex during analyses (e.g. Lopez et al., 2000; 2001; Zuri & Bull, 2000) despite known sex differences in home range sizes (Stamps, 1977).
 Furthermore, the sexes might use different learning strategies similar to humans.
 Women, for example, can memorise more landmarks while men show better mental rotation skills (Kimura, 1992).
-Venturing in this unexplored research field might proof to produce novel insights into spatial navigation and how sexual selection shapes spatial learning.
+Venturing in this unexplored research field will likely produce novel insights into spatial navigation and how sexual selection shapes spatial learning.
+I would mention that we already have evidence in sex-specific differences (Eulamprus) and this could be quite common given that males defend territories or search for females.
+We therefore need more studies of species with distinct male and female tactics and it would be interesting to compare this to species in which there is less conflict such as family-living species.
+(High vs low sexual conflict in which space use patterns differ.)

 Executive function

-Core executive function comprise inhibitory skills, selective attention, associated memory and flexibility in cognition.
+Core executive function comprise inhibitory skills, selective attention, associated memory, and flexibility in cognition.
 These processes prevent automatic responses to make informed decisions.
-Tests for executive function include reversal learning, set-shifting or detour tasks (Brown & Tait, 2015; Diamond, 2013) which were successfully adopted in reptiles (e.g. Leal & Powell, 2012, Powell, 2012; Szabo et al., 2018; Wilkinson & Huber, 2012).
-Impairments in executive function were linked to diseases such as Alzheimer’s, Parkinson's or Schizophrenia (e.g. Royall et al., 2002).
+Tests for executive function include reversal learning, set-shifting, or detour tasks (Brown & Tait, 2015; Diamond, 2013) which have been demonstrated in reptiles (e.g. Leal & Powell, 2012, Powell, 2012; Szabo et al., 2018; Wilkinson & Huber, 2012).
+Impairments in executive function are linked to diseases such as Alzheimer’s, Parkinson's or Schizophrenia (e.g. Royall et al., 2002).
 Understanding how executive function is processed in reptile brains which differ from mammals in neurological architecture (Nomura et al., 2013) might aid the development of better treatments for these diseases.
+I think this argument needs developing..

 Innovative problem solving

-In lizards, sit-and-wait foragers ambush passing prey, use little olfactory cues and rely heavily on vison while active foragers typically move through the habitat while tongue flicking to detect prey odour.
-Concealed prey is often uncovered by removing debris, leaves or soil (Whiting & Noble, 2018).
+In lizards, sit-and-wait foragers ambush passing prey, do not use chemical cues and rely heavily on vison while active foragers typically move through the habitat while tongue-flicking to detect hidden prey.
+Concealed prey are often detected by vomerolfaction followed by digging or removing debris(Whiting & Noble, 2018).
 Previous examples demonstrated lizards’ capability to acquire novel foraging techniques and to solve complex problems such as puzzle boxes.
-It is our firm believe that lizards can invent or apply behaviour in new ways when facing novel problems.
-Active foragers might be especially suited, and in Australia, Varanids (considered ‘smart’ lizards) are frequently found in picnic areas habituated to humans (Whiting & Noble, 2018) representing a great opportunity to study wild lizards on different problems (Whiting & Noble, 2018).
+It is our firm belief that lizards can apply behaviour in new ways when facing novel problems.
+Active foragers might be especially suited, and in Australia, varanids (considered ‘smart’ lizards) are frequently found in picnic areas habituated to humans (Whiting & Noble, 2018) representing a great opportunity to study wild lizards on different problems (Whiting & Noble, 2018).
+This pg needs more meat to it.
+You don’t really explain how foraging behaviour links to innovative problem solving.
+And be clear about what needs to be investigated.

 Social learning in social reptiles